How Can I be More Creative

 - Best of all, Nature can make you feel happier and more alive

-Deep observation (or slow look) and open mind can help enhancing our creativity while spending time in nature.
+Deep observation (or slow look) and an open mind can help enhance our creativity while spending time in nature.

 Slow looking is a museum-originated practice, but it also has great importance in learning and educational environments, which can be applied not only to visual arts but also literature, science and everyday life.